Projects

 Water mobility

 As an initiative of a city on the water, we want to create better connections and bridge what separates us.
-We rely on a transport association that links waterways with roads and rails.
-Mobility on water is our core competence, sustainable mobility for everyone is our goal.
+We rely on a network that links waterways with roads and rails.
+Mobility on the water is our core competence; sustainable mobility for everyone is our goal.

 Infrastructure